bestit/flagception-sdk/README.md

 In most cases you will create your own activator (eg. for doctrine).
 Just implement the `FeatureActivatorInterface`.

+You can use a [CacheActivator](docs/activator/cache.md) if you want to cache the result from some time intensive activators.

 Advanced example
 ---------------------------
 Sometimes your activator needs more context for deciding if a feature is active or not.
 You can optionally add a context